UK's no-deal Brexit truck 'war game' prompts scorn

 “Sending lorries across Kent on a wild goose chase to Manston airport and then to the port of Dover by small and winding, often single track ‘A roads’ through Kent villages is not the right plan.”

-Layla Moran, a Liberal Democrat lawmaker who wants another referendum on EU membership, said the truck journey was a farce.
+Layla Moran, a Liberal Democrat lawmaker who wants another referendum on EU membership, said the truck journey would not convince the EU that Britain was ready for no deal.

-“The idea that creating a fake traffic jam will show the EU we are ready for no deal is just plain stupid,” Moran said.
-“This is a taxpayer-funded farce.”

 Brexit supporters say that, while there may be some short-term disruption, in the long-term the UK will thrive outside the EU, which they cast as a doomed and excessively bureaucratic project dominated by Germany.